 Immortalize Your Furry Friends with Pet Photography

 Photographing animals in nature is one thing, but what about getting up close and personal with a pet?
-Even if you aren’t an animal owner, borrow a cat, dog, or even a rat from a friend for its very own photo shoot.
+Even if you aren't an animal owner, borrow a cat, dog, or even a rat from a friend for its very own photo shoot.
 Whether you decide on a seated portrait or an action grab, capturing the spirit of a beloved pet can be more challenging than you may realize.
 For some purr-tinent tips and tricks, check out our guide to the best contemporary pet photographers.

 Get Creative with Lenses

 We all have our go-to camera lens, but what about that one collecting dust in the corner?
 What if you had to shoot with just that lens for a whole week or month?
 Break out of your rut by forcing yourself to change up equipment and make use of your underutilized lens of choice for a predetermined amount of time.
-You’d be surprised how much just changing this small aspect can force you to shake up your photography.
+You'd be surprised how much just changing this small aspect can force you to shake up your photography.
 Not sure where to start?
 Read this compilation of lens recommendations from some of our favorite photographers.